 Since AML usually grows quickly, treatment often begins as soon as possible after diagnosis.
-However, a second opinion can give you more information and help you feel more confident about your treatment plan.
-Your doctor may refer you to one or more specialists, but you may have to ask.
+However, a second opinion can give you more information and help you feel more confident about your treatment specialists, but you may have to ask.
 AML is an uncommon disease, so it is best to be treated by a doctor who specializes in treating patients with blood cancers.